ably/specification/specifications/features.md

   - `(RTP2e)` If a `SYNC` is not in progress, then when a presence message with an action of `LEAVE` arrives, that `memberKey` should be deleted from the presence map, if present
   - `(RTP2f)` If a `SYNC` is in progress, then when a presence message with an action of `LEAVE` arrives, it should be stored in the presence map with the action set to `ABSENT`.
 When the `SYNC` completes, any `ABSENT` members should be deleted from the presence map.
 (This is because in a `SYNC`, we might receive a `LEAVE` before the corresponding `ENTER`).
   - `(RTP2g)` Any incoming presence message that passes the newness check should be emitted on the `Presence` object, with an event name set to its original action.
 Note: this action may not be the same one that it will have when stored in the presence map.
 For example: an incoming presence message with an `ENTER` action will be emitted as an `enter` event, and the emitted presence message will have its action set to `ENTER`.
 However, it will be stored in the presence map with a `PRESENT` action.
 - `(RTP3)` If a `SYNC` operation is underway but not yet complete, and the transport is disconnected unexpectedly, then if the connection is resumed successfully, it is the responsibility of the client library to complete the `SYNC` operation.
 The client library requests a `SYNC` resume by sending a `SYNC` `ProtocolMessage` with the `channelSerial` set to the same as the `channelSerial` of the most recently received `SYNC`.
-See the [Ruby implementation](https://github.com/ably/ably-ruby/blob/7b18a20/lib/ably/realtime/presence/members_map.rb#L169-L176) and the [Ruby test](https://github.com/ably/ably-ruby/blob/7b18a20/spec/acceptance/realtime/presence_spec.rb#L1338-L1357)
 - `(RTP18)` The realtime system reserves the right to initiate a sync of the presence members at any point once a channel is attached.
 A server initiated sync provides Ably with a means to send a complete list of members present on the channel at any point
   - `(RTP18a)` The client library determines that a new sync has started whenever a `SYNC` `ProtocolMessage` is received with a `channel` attribute and a new sync sequence identifier in the `channelSerial` attribute.
 The `channelSerial` is used as the sync cursor and is a two-part identifier `<sync sequence id>:<cursor value>`.
 If a new sequence identifier is sent from Ably, then the client library must consider that to be the start of a new sync sequence and any previous in-flight sync should be discarded
   - `(RTP18b)` The the sync operation for that sequence identifier has completed once the cursor is empty; that is, when the `channelSerial` looks like `<sync sequence id>:`